Reviewing Vow ASA (OTCMKTS:SSHPF) & V2X (NYSE:VVX)

-V2X (NYSE:VVX – Get Rating) and Vow ASA (OTCMKTS:SSHPF – Get Rating) are both business services companies, but which is the better stock?
-We will compare the two businesses based on the strength of their earnings, dividends, analyst recommendations, valuation, profitability, risk and institutional ownership.
+Vow ASA (OTCMKTS:SSHPF – Get Rating) and V2X (NYSE:VVX – Get Rating) are both administrative and support and waste management and remediation services companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their valuation, dividends, earnings, risk, profitability, analyst recommendations and institutional ownership.

-This table compares V2X and Vow ASA’s net margins, return on equity and return on assets.

 Valuation & Earnings

-This table compares V2X and Vow ASA’s revenue, earnings per share (EPS) and valuation.
+This table compares Vow ASA and V2X’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue